wschopohl/fuh-ants/documents/expose/Expose.md

 ![ant title image](images/title.jpg)

 ## Implementation
 We plan to implement this simulation in multiple stages.
-The main stage #1 being the basic goal and the additional stages #2 and #3 as further improvements if everything goes according to plan.
+The main stage #1 being the basic goal and the additional stage #2 as further improvement if everything goes according to plan.
 Each stage is further broken down into milestones.

 ### Technical Details
 We chose **Python** as Programming language.
 We think that it's compact code style helps to convey the basic concepts and makes this simulation more accesible to a wider group.